 Those coming from Ely are invited to stay at the basecamp and housing will be assigned for you.
 There are often evening study groups and optional practice sessions and we plan to have all participants at dinner anyway.

-After registering for the WFR course you will receive an invoice and a passcode to access the required paperwork (or get a head-start by accessing the paperwork below).
-In order to continue holding your spot on the course you must complete and return the required paperwork and make your full payment by the posted due-dates.
+After registering for the WFR course you will receive an email with some paperwork to return to VOBS, instructions for accessing your account through the WMA website, and an invoice.
+In order to continue holding your spot on the course, you must complete and return the required VOBS paperwork, complete the required WMA paperwork through their website, and make your full payment by the posted due-dates.
 Your payment, minus a non-refundable $100 processing fee, is refundable if you cancel at least 2-weeks before the course-start.
 Refunds are not available for cancellations less than 2-weeks before the course-start.

 If you haven't yet registered for the course, you can do so here.